-If receding, shrinking or diseased gums, get gum treatments in Haworth, Keighley, near to Bradford, Halifax, Skipton, Yorkshire.
+If receding, shrinking or diseased gums, you can get gum treatments in Haworth, Keighley, near to Bradford, Halifax, Skipton, Yorkshire.

 Gum problems are increasing in our population as people live longer.
 Dental gum disease, gum diseases treatment, bleeding gums, periodontal gum abscess, gum pockets, plaque, antiseptic used in mouthwashes, scaling, bad breath, halitosis, pus and recurring gum infections, are all areas we have expertise in helping with.

 CORONA VIRUS UPDATE - despite the surprise announcement on the BBC recently, most Dentists will be operating a dramatically reduced service in June/July of this unprecedented crisis.
 We will only be seeing the backlog of emergency & vulnerable patients at our Practice initially (worst first), but can still offer our patients advice and care remotely by phone and Online means, until the worst effects of this crisis passes.
 This is for your protection and our Staff, it will preserve the best levels of PPE we have, to allow the most needy the urgent help they need, after we have been forced to close for some 3 months.

 We can only see patients not suffering the Covid19 illness, to protect everyone including staff.

 There are local Urgent Referral Centres being set up to which genuine emergencies can attend - please call 111 if you have any Covid19 symptoms or a dental Emergency or Urgency that cannot wait.